HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 - Visitors
 ---

-Justin is an experienced Machine Learning Engineer / Scientist with over 5 years industry experience as a data scientist and machine learning engineer and 4 years experience as an academic researcher and scientist.
-He is a specialist in deep learning and natural language processing (NLP) with a particular interest in dialogue and question-answer systems.
+I am a Machine Learning Scientist / Engineer with over 5 years industry experience as a data scientist and machine learning engineer and 4 years experience as an academic researcher and scientist.
+I am a specialist in deep learning and natural language processing (NLP) with a particular interest in dialogue and question-answer systems.

-He has worked on a various industry applications; including building dialogue and question-answer systems at a peer-to-peer chat technology startup, text summarization systems for news media, and a semantic search engine for company discovery.
-He has experience in a several different industries; including technology & innovation, interactive entertainment & video games, news media, healthcare & neuroscience, and human-computer interaction.
+I have worked on various industry applications including: building dialogue and question-answer systems at a peer-to-peer chat technology startup; text summarization systems for news media; and developing a semantic search engine for company discovery.
+I have worked across several industries including: technology & innovation; interactive entertainment & video games; news media; healthcare & neuroscience; and human-computer interaction.